-Swansea University's commitment to the Modern Salvery Act 2015
+Swansea University's commitment to the Modern Slavery Act 2015

 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31/07/2016.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement.

-During the year to July 2016 the University acted responsibly to ensure compliance with the Modern Slavery Act 2015.
-Swansea University are committed to working towards ensuring there is no modern slavery or human trafficking in our supply chains or in any part of our business.
+The University acts responsibly to ensure compliance with the Modern Slavery Act 2015.
+Swansea University is committed to working towards ensuring there is no modern slavery or human trafficking in our supply chains or in any part of our business.